Everything will be OK in the end. If it's not OK, it's not the end. – John Lennon

 “I’ve been tubing, rock climbing and kayaking,” Sarah said.
 “I can’t wait to backpack the Superior Hiking Trail, go skiing and go camping with Superior Adventures.
 I just want to do everything!”

-Sarah plans on using her major in Social Work to working with foster kids in the future to help place them in a good home.
+In the future, Sarah plans on using a major in Social Work to work with foster kids to help place them in a good home.
 Sarah has always wanted to work one-on-one with people, and is excited to see how UW-Superior will help make that goal a reality.